-The Simplify Line and Simplify Polygon tools simplify lines and polygons to reduce feature complexity for display at smaller scales.
+The Simplify Line, Simplify Polygon, and Simplify Shared Edges tools simplify lines and polygons to reduce feature complexity for display at smaller scales.
 The tools operate by identifying and removing relatively insignificant vertices to reduce feature complexity while retaining inherent character and shape.
 There are different simplification algorithms, which will generate slightly different results.

 Maintaining topological integrity

 The tools ensure that topology is maintained during processing.
 Topological errors will not be introduced.
 In cases where simplification would otherwise result in a topology violation, the tools first try to split the geometry into two parts, and simplify them independently.
 This is a recursive process.
 The sub-parts may be subsequently split again, and so on.
 If topology cannot be maintained using this approach, the feature is put in waiting, and revisited after neighboring features have been processed, to see if the topology can then be maintained.

 Use the Input barrier layers parameter to define one or more feature classes that contain features that should not be crossed by simplified lines or polygons.
 Examples include lakes and rivers where simplified roads should not be, elevation spot heights or other survey markers that contour lines cannot cross, or administrative boundaries, where simplified data must remain wholly within.

 The tools simplify lines and polygon outlines one at a time; the longer a line or outline runs, the more pleasing the result will be.
 Keep this in mind when you collect or construct the source data.
 Wherever possible, position endpoints of lines on long, smooth sections of lines, rather than at severely angled sections.